andrewt0301/hse-acos-course/docs/index.md

 __TODO: CONTENT IS UNDER DEVELOPMENT__

+The course consists of two logical parts.
-* Computer architecture and assembly language (Module 3)
+The first part is given in __module 3__ and is dedicated to computer architecture and assembly language programming.
-* Operating system and system programming (Module 4)
+The second part is given in __module 4__ and covers foundations of operating system organisation and system programming.

 #### Computer Architecture and Assembly Language